Depo-Provera: Risks, FDA Warnings and Legal Concerns

 What Is Depo-Provera?

 Depo-Provera is a prescription birth control injection containing a progestin hormone called medroxyprogesterone acetate.
-The FDA approved it to prevent pregnancy in 1992.
+The FDA approved the drug for pregnancy prevention in 1992.

-Depo-Provera is most commonly used by younger women who want an effective, maintenance-free birth control method and those who cannot use estrogen or who have had difficulty with other birth control methods.
+Depo-Provera is most commonly used by younger women who want an effective, maintenance-free birth control method.
+It can also be used by those who cannot use estrogen or who have had difficulty with other birth control methods.

-However, Depo-Provera’s link to meningioma brain tumors has given rise to Depo-Provera lawsuits against Pfizer and Pharmacia & Upjohn Company, claiming the companies failed to warn the public of the risk.
+However, Depo-Provera’s link to meningioma brain tumors has given rise to lawsuits against Pfizer, Pharmacia & Upjohn Company, and authorized generic manufacturers.
+These cases claim the companies failed to warn the public of the risk.

 “Meningioma is the most common type of primary brain tumor, accounting for approximately 30% of all brain tumors,” clinical pharmacist Dazhi Liu told Drugwatch.
 “These tumors originate in the meninges, which are the outer three layers of tissue between the skull and the brain that cover and protect the brain just under the skull.”

-A March 2024 French study published in BMJ found that Depo-Provera may be linked to a higher risk of developing a meningioma.
-According to researchers, Depo-Provera users had a 5.6-fold increase in the risk of developing a meningioma after long-term use for more than a year.
+A March 2024 French study published in BMJ found that Depo-Provera may be linked to a higher risk of meningioma.
+According to researchers, Depo-Provera users had a 5.6-fold increase in the risk of developing a meningioma after using it for more than a year.

 An American study published in Cancers in September 2024 confirmed the meningioma risk found in the BMJ study.
-Researchers found that Depo-Provera use was associated with a 53% increased odds of developing a meningioma, and the risk went up with duration of use.
+Researchers found that Depo-Provera use was associated with a 53% increase in odds of developing a meningioma, and the risk went up with duration of use.

 Meningioma Symptoms

-Meningioma symptoms include vision or hearing changes or weakness in the arms or legs.
+Meningioma symptoms may include vision or hearing changes and weakness in the arms or legs.
 Meningiomas may also cause headaches that are worse in the morning.
+New-onset seizures and cognitive changes, including memory loss and confusion, have also been reported.

-If you experience sudden changes in vision, memory or the onset of seizures, seek emergency care.
+If you experience the onset of seizures or sudden changes in vision or memory, seek emergency care.

 Other Serious Depo-Provera Side Effects

-Other serious Depo-Provera side effects listed on Depo-Provera’s prescription label include bone density loss, increased risk of breast cancer and allergic reactions.
+Other serious Depo-Provera side effects listed on its prescription label include bone density loss, increased risk of breast cancer and allergic reactions.

 Depo-Provera and DepoSubQ-Provera have black box warnings for bone mineral density loss.
 A black box warning is the FDA’s strongest warning.